Frederick S. Holmes

 Frederick S. Holmes was an American safe and vault engineer, and inventor who designed the largest vaults in the world.
-During his career, Holmes designed over 200 vaults throughout the United States, Canada and Japan from 1895 to 1941.
+During his career, Holmes designed more than 200 vaults throughout the United States, Canada and Japan from 1895 to 1940, considered to be the golden age of bank vault construction.
 The majority of Holmes designed vaults are located in New York's Financial District; many are publicly accessible and in buildings on the National Register of Historic Places.
 His name is engraved on the builder's plaques, typically located on the vault door's encased jamb controls.